My #1 tip for fitting in as a foreigner in Japan...

 Okay, you'll feel more like you fit in.
 Tiny difference.
 But trust me, a good, healthy mental state is extremely important for surviving your time in Japan.

-(Disclaimer: if you have tattoos, you'll have a harder time finding a place to visit.
+(Disclaimer: if you have tattoos, you'll have trouble finding somewhere to soak.
 Many public baths don't let anyone with tattoos in, foreign or Japanese.
-This is changing, slowly - with the Olympics approaching, there's pressure on bathhouses to admit a more diverse crowd.)
+This is changing, slowly - with the Olympics and Osaka Expo etc. in the near future, there's pressure on bathhouses to admit a more diverse crowd.)

 Nobody will stare at you